minanew12/2024-08-woofi-solana-deployment/README.md

 Solana Mainnet
 ___

-### Q: If you are integrating tokens, are you allowing only whitelisted tokens to work with the codebase or any complying with the standard?
-Are they assumed to have certain properties, e.g. be non-reentrant?
-Are there any types of [weird tokens](https://github.com/d-xo/weird-erc20) you want to integrate?
-We manually add the supported token pairs into the swap.
-The initial list is:  SOL, USDT, USDC.
-Any two of them can form a swap pair.
-___

 ### Q: Are there any limitations on values set by admins (or other roles) in the codebase, including restrictions on array lengths?
 Functions need admin authority: claim_fee